razorbacks/ubuntu-authentication/shibboleth/README.md

 This is a significant limitation in lieu of common Windows access control processes.
 Hopefully, support for recursive group memberships will be implemented in the future.

+**Note** the distinction between Active Directory security groups and distribution groups.
+Prior to the Office365 cloud migration, both memberships were available as entitlements.
+However, now only on-premises security groups will be populated as entitlements.
+Do not use distribution groups for authorization.

 ### Logging Out

 To logout of the IdP server, the URL is https://idp.uark.edu/idp/exit.jsp